astuto/astuto/README.md

 **Note**: it is strongly suggested to run Astuto on Linux or macOS.
 As of today, Windows is likely to [cause problems](https://github.com/riggraz/astuto/wiki/Common-problems#standard_init_linuxgo211-exec-user-process-caused-no-such-file-or-directory).
 If you want to try anyway, follow along with the [Windows users installation guide](https://github.com/riggraz/astuto/wiki/Installation-for-Windows-users).

-1. Ensure that you have the required software installed.
+### Using DockerHub image (fastest)

+1. Follow the instructions on [Astuto's DockerHub page](https://hub.docker.com/r/riggraz/astuto).

+### Building your own image (for development)

-2. Clone this repository.
+1. Clone this repository.
-3. In Astuto's root directory, create a file named `.env` and fill it with the required environment variables (see `.env-example` for an example and check [this wiki page](https://github.com/riggraz/astuto/wiki/Required-environment-variables) for an explanation of the variables).
+2. In Astuto's root directory, create a file named `.env` and fill it with the required environment variables (see `.env-example` for an example and check [this wiki page](https://github.com/riggraz/astuto/wiki/Required-environment-variables) for an explanation of the variables).
+Otherwise, you can directly set environment variables inside `docker-compose.yml` (but please, don't commit this file!).
-4. Run `script/docker-update-and-run.sh`.
+3. Run `docker-compose up`.
-5. You should now have a running instance of Astuto at `localhost:3000`.
+4. You should now have a running instance of Astuto at `localhost:3000`.
 A default user account has been created with credentials email: `admin@example.com`, password: `password`.

 ## Post-installation notes